Attan: Styles and types

-The Attan is performed differently in many of the different parts of Afghanistan and Pakistan.
+The Attan is performed differently in many of the different parts of Afghanistan and also Pakistan.
 Some styles of Attan portray themes of war while others portray celebration, especially for events such as marriage, engagements, family gatherings and also as a prelude to the arrival of spring.

 All different kinds of Attan are danced with the beats of the drums.
 However they all differ in style.
 The beater of the drum known as "Dum", who instantaneously change the rhythm, is circled by the performers.

 Below is a list of common Attan styles.